Musandam Oman collage

 The Portuguese built Khasab Castle in the 17th century.
 However, the Omanis built the circular fort in the centre before that.

-Another small castle is nearby inside a residential area.
-You can walk to it from Khasab Castle but you can’t go inside.
+Another smaller castle – Al Khamzra Fort – is nearby inside a residential area.
+You can walk to it from Khasab Castle but when I went, you couldn’t go inside.

 Bukha